-To get a hands-on learning experience and more detailed insight join the workshop with Tina.
+To get a hands-on learning experience and more detailed insight join the upcoming workshop with Tina.

 Where are the barriers to implementing service design projects and where are the optimisation potentials?
 And are there any influencing factors that service designers should consider in future projects?
 Finding answers to these questions and better understanding the complex topic of implementation was the motivation behind a three-year international study.
 The results are 24 influencing factors and the ‘KUER’ implementation model.